packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

 ![Dependabot Secrets](/Resources/public/img/docs/articles/dependabot-secret.png)

-Create a Team Authentication Token under “Settings” and “Authentication Tokens” on Private Packagist.
+Create a Team Authentication Token under “Settings” and “Authentication Tokens” on Private Packagist with update access.
 Copy the secret into the GitHub form.

 ## Troubleshooting